VIDILabs/mv-streaming-algorithms/causality/prog_causality/README.md

 - impulse response function: measure how sensitively respond other variables when one variable causes changes
 - variance decomposition: measure how sensitively respond other variables when one variable causes unexpected changes

 In addition to the methods above, for streaming or progressive analysis, a progressive usage of VAR modeling is also supported.
+This algorithm is introduced in Kesavan et al., "A Visual Analytics Framework for Reviewing Streaming Performance Data", 2020.
 - adaptive, progressive VAR: VAR using only a limited number of time points which can be finished calculation around an indicated latency.

 -----